 Quick Answer

-Yes, it is completely safe to feed your baby cold breast milk!
-Whether it’s from the refrigerator or at room temperature, breast milk is safe and nutritious.
+For healthy, full-term babies, it is safe to feed cold or room-temperature breast milk.
+Whether it’s from the refrigerator or at room temperature, properly stored breast milk is safe and nutritious.
 Many babies accept cold milk happily, especially during teething when the coolness can soothe sore gums.
-However, some babies prefer warm milk - it’s perfectly fine to warm it if your baby is fussy with cold milk.
+However, some babies prefer warm milk - it’s fine to gently warm it if your baby is fussy with cold milk.
 The same principles apply to prepared formula (NAN, Lactogen, Similac, Aptamil).

 Is Cold Breast Milk Safe for Babies?